frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/limited-user.md

 ## Non-Standard User Type

-1) For the non standard user type, user has to select the Custom Role, document on which they want to apply the user permission and the fieldname of the user.
+1) For the non standard user type, user has to select the Custom Role, document on which they want to apply the user permission, and the fieldname of the user.

 <img class="screenshot" alt="User Type" src="{{docs_base_url}}/assets/img/users-and-permissions/user-type-role.png">